International Bachelor's degree programme

 Notes

-- Students at general physics and astronomy take both FYSC22 and FYSC24.
+- For students at general physics and astronomy and astrophysics, both FYSC22 and FYSC24 are mandatory.

-- For theoretical physics students, FYTB14 is required plus either FYSC22 or FYSC24.
+- For theoretical physics students, FYTB14 is mandatory plus either FYSC22 or FYSC24.

 Bachelor programme on Canvas